-- HEARING DATE(S).
-The Los Angeles County ("County") Regional Planning Commission ("Commission") conducted a duly-noticed public hearing on December 18, 2024, in the matter of Project No. 071251, consisting of Variance No. 20090013.
+- 1. HEARING DATE(S).
+The Los Angeles County ("County") Regional Planning Commission ("Commission") conducted a duly-noticed public hearing on February 5, 2025, after it was continued without opening the public hearing on December 18, 2024, in the matter of Project No. 071251, consisting of Variance No. 20090013.
 The Variance was considered together with Vesting Tentative Tract Map No. 071251 ("TR071251") and referred to collectively as the "Project". - 2.
 HEARING PROCEEDINGS.
 Reserved. - 3.
 ENTITLEMENTS REQUESTED.
-The permittee, Victoria Properties LLC ("Permittee"), requests the Variance to authorize a reduced average lot width of one of the lots proposed in a five-lot subdivision on 35,077 net square feet (0.80 net acres) located at 1701 West 120th Street in the unincorporated community of West Athens-Westmont ("Project Site") pursuant to County Code Chapter 22.194 (Variances) of of the County Code, version February 24, 2020..
+The permittee, Victoria Properties LLC ("Permittee"), requests the Variance to authorize a reduced average lot width of Lot No. 3 of related TR071251 from 50 feet to 46 feet, located at 1701 West 120th Street in the unincorporated community of West Athens-Westmont ("Project Site") pursuant to County Code Chapter 22.194 (Variances) of the County Code, version February 24, 2020..
 The Project requires a Variance for the reduced average lot width of 46 feet for Lot No. 3 in the R-1 Zone pursuant to County Code Section 21.110.130 (Area and Width). - 4.
 RELATED ENTITLEMENT.
 TR 071251 is a related request to create five residential lots on 0.80 net acres pursuant to County Code Chapter 21.38 (Vesting Tentative Map). - 5.
 PREVIOUS ENTITLEMENTS.
 No previous subdivision or land use entitlements have been granted. - 6.
 LAND USE DESIGNATION.
 The applicable land use designation for the Project Site is RD 2.3 (Single-Family Residence 1 to 8 Dwelling Units Per Net Acre) of the West Athens-Westmont Community Plan ("Community Plan") Land Use Policy Map, a component of the General Plan.
-The subject VTTM and variance application were deemed complete prior to the adoption of both the Connect Southwest LA Transit-Oriented District ("CSLA TOD") Specific Plan, adopted May 21, 2020, and the Metro Area Plan, adopted May 21, 2024.
+The subject TR071251 and Variance applications were deemed complete prior to the adoption of both the Connect Southwest LA Transit-Oriented District ("CSLA TOD") Specific Plan, adopted May 21, 2020, and the Metro Area Plan, adopted May 21, 2024.
 Therefore, the Project is still being reviewed and analyzed under the Community Plan and zoning in effect at the time the application was deemed complete, which was February 27, 2020. - 7.
 ZONING.
 The Project Site is located in the West Athens-Westmont Zoned District and within the West Athens-Westmont Community Standards District ("CSD").
 The zoning, which was the zoning in effect when the Project was deemed complete, is R-1.